 - Male Gaze: Jack gets a look down Joan's shirt when she leans in toward him to show him her hand during a card game.

 - Men Can't Keep House: The major theme of the movie, which Jack ends up proving wrong.

 - Not What It Looks Like: Jack assuming that Caroline is having an affair with her boss Ron, when he attempts to make a family phone call to Caroline and instead Ron ends up picking up the phone while she is in the bathtub relaxing.
 In actuality, Ron was attempting to hit on Caroline and force her to have sex with him so she could dump Jack and marry him.
 Jack finds this out after Caroline comes home and prevents him from having an affair with their neighbor Joan, and when Ron shows up at his door with flowers for Caroline, begging for her to return to work.

 - Papa Wolf: Jack.
 Nobody yells at his children and gets away with it.
 Nobody!

 - And this is played by the same guy who would go on to play Batman.

-- Security Blanket: Jack's child Kenny carries around a security blanket, which after a heartfelt talk with his dad he ends up discarding.
+- Security Blanket: Jack's younger son, Kenny, carries around a security blanket, which, after a heartfelt talk with his dad, he ends up discarding.